 Hydrotherapy Room Design

-ULL’s new hydrotherapy room is ideal for post workout recovery and aquatic exercise.
+ULL’s hydrotherapy room is ideal for post workout recovery and aquatic exercise.
 One key element is their extra large custom cold plunge pool.
 What began as a request for a cold plunge tank to accommodate the whole football team concluded with the ideal cold water therapy pool.
-“From start to finish, this was an exciting project for us,” says Mark Fyrer, SwimEx product engineer/operations manager, who worked closely with the ULL staff and 360 Architecture/HOK to design and build the cold tank for the hydrotherapy room.
+“From start to finish, this was an exciting project for us,” says Mark Fyrer, SwimEx product engineer/operations manager, who worked closely with the ULL staff and 360 Architecture/HOK to design and build the cold plunge for the hydrotherapy room.